PAIR-code/lit/documentation/ui_guide.md

 A datapoint can be pinned to enable comparison by clicking the pin icon on the left side of the datapoint's table entry when the datapoint is hovered over or selected.
 A pinned datapoint can be unpinned by clicking on its pin icon again.
+Similarly, a datapoint can be starred and unstarred by clicking the neighboring star icon.
+Starred datapoints are tracked in an automatically generated Starred slice for convenience.

 You can also export data to CSV using the copy or download buttons in the bottom
 right: